Visa Bulletin August 2025

 • F4: Siblings of U.S. citizens.

-How do I read the visa bulletin chart?
+How do I read the Visa Bulletin chart?

-How do I read the visa bulletin chart?
+How do I read the Visa Bulletin chart?

 The USCIS Visa Bulletin can be confusing.
-If you need help understanding how to read it and finding your priority date, check out our comprehensive guide: USCIS Visa Bulletin Explained: Step-by-step Guide.
+If you need help understanding how to read it and finding your priority date, check out our comprehensive guide: USCIS Visa Bulletin Explained: Step-by-Step Guide.

 For a more detailed explanation, you can also watch our video walkthrough below.

 The USCIS Visa Bulletin can be confusing.
-If you need help understanding how to read it and finding your priority date, check out our comprehensive guide: USCIS Visa Bulletin Explained: Step-by-step Guide.
+If you need help understanding how to read it and finding your priority date, check out our comprehensive guide: USCIS Visa Bulletin Explained: Step-by-Step Guide.

 For a more detailed explanation, you can also watch our video walkthrough below.

-For the month of April 2025, USCIS will be using the following to determine eligibility for Adjustment of Status filings:
+For the month of August 2025, USCIS will be using the following to determine eligibility for Adjustment of Status filings:

 • Family Sponsored Filings: Dates of Filing Chart